Why would I enroll in this program?

 Tuition for the CCF program is split between the three terms; tuition for varies for each term.
 You can find all tuition information on our Tuition and Fees page.
 Up to $3,000 in merit and need-based scholarship funding is available per term.
 There is a one-time application fee of $75 as well as a $150 per term Student Activity fee.
 Lodging and meals pricing information may also be found on that link.

 Who will my mentors be?

-Students will work with screenwriter Wayne Beach will serve as the mentor for CCF students.
+Students will work with screenwriter Wayne Beach who will serve as the mentor for CCF students.
 Mentorship will include a minimum of four weeklong workshops alongside Wayne as well as a weekend retreat with plenty of one-on-one time, and electronic communication throughout the process to share revisions and receive feedback.

-In addition, mentorship is a large component of all workshops during which instructors ensure there is ample time to one-on-one time, plenty of opportunities to ask questions, sharing of work, and critique.
+In addition, mentorship is a large component of all workshops during which instructors ensure there is ample one-on-one time, plenty of opportunities to ask questions, sharing of work, and critique.
 Instructors also share their contact information after each workshop so that students may remain in contact for years to come.
 Many relationships, jobs and other opportunities have been founded on the Maine Media Workshops + College campus!